 Why tumor board reviews are an essential part of improved clinical outcomes?

 Tumor boards provide a comprehensive approach to cancer care by streamlining the clinical decision-making processes.
-A recent American Society of Clinical Oncology (ASCO) survey revealed that 96% of respondents1 noted that tumor board meetings were beneficial for patients and provided educational value to oncologists.
-In-person processes are time-consuming hence the need for virtual meetings.
+A recent American Society of Clinical Oncology (ASCO) survey revealed that 96% of respondents1 noted that cancer treatment board meetings were beneficial to the cancer patient.
+They also provide educational value to oncologists and the rest of the care team.

-Also, these scientists found that patient case presentations were faster, with a 20% increase compared to in-person tumor boards.
-Despite these benefits, there are still some sticking points or challenges when it comes to making sure a virtual meeting is efficient and productive for everyone involved.
+Also, the research discovered that patient case presentations were faster, with a 20% increase compared to in-person tumor boards.
+Despite these benefits, there are still some sticking points or challenges to make virtual meetings efficient and productive for everyone involved.

 Challenges of virtual tumor board meetings

-Most virtual tumor board meetings only accept oncologists based in a specific region and timezone.
-The organizers of these meetings want members who can participate at a particular time.
-However, other factors can deter oncologists from partaking in scheduled tumor board meetings.
+Most virtual tumor board panels only accept oncologists based in a specific region and timezone.
+The organizers of these treatment meetings want members who can participate at a particular time.
+Other factors can deter oncologists and other healthcare professionals from partaking in scheduled tumor board meetings.